mermaid-js/mermaid/docs/classDiagram.md

 ```
 ## Annotations on classes

-It is possible to annotate class with a specific marker text which is like meta-data for the class, giving a clear indication about its nature.
+It is possible to annotate classes with a specific marker text which is like meta-data for the class, giving a clear indication about its nature.
 Some common annotations examples could be:
 - `<<Interface>>`   To represent an Interface class
-- `<<abstract`      To represent an abstrat class
+- `<<abstract>>`      To represent an abstract class
 - `<<Service>>`     To represent a service class
 - `<<enumeration>>` To represent an enum

-Annotations are defined within opening `<<` and closing `>>`.
-There are two ways to add an annotation to a class :
+Annotations are defined within the opening `<<` and closing `>>`.
+There are two ways to add an annotation to a class and regardless of the syntax used output will be same.
+The two ways are :
-- In a ***separate line*** after a class is a defined.
+- In a ***separate line*** after a class is defined.
 For example:
 ```
 classDiagram
 class Shape